akltech/Object-Detection/README.md

 ## Before you begin

 * Install ```OpenCV-contrib```.
-The package contains a Haar cascade classifier, the object detection algorithm used in this tutorial.
+The contrib package contains a Haar Cascade classifier, the object detection algorithm used in this tutorial.
 If you installed OpenCV-Python with Anaconda, you must install contrib to retrieve the Cascades directory.
   <br></p>
 To install ```OpenCV-contrib```, open the Anaconda prompt and use the ```pip``` <a href="https://pypi.org/project/opencv-contrib-python/" target="_blank">command:</a>
     ```